markjprice/cs13net9/docs/errata/errata.md

 2. Visual Studio Browser Link.
 3. `<body>` tag.
 (Possibly because Browser Link looks for the end of the `</body>` to determine where to inject its script!)

 `MapStaticAssets` compresses files during the build process.
+This is why you must rebuild your project if you add, modify, or remove files from `wwwroot`.
+If you do not rebuild, the compression process does not happen, and there will be a mismatch between the files in `wwwroot` and what is expected by the previously built project.
+In the output window, ASP.NET Core will write warnings about which files are mismatched but it will allow your project to run.

-My best guess is that any system attempting to dynamically inject some script into the compressed file at runtime will cause problems during decompression because it has literally "corrupted" the response stream!
+My best guess is that any system attempting to dynamically inject some script or other elements into the compressed file at runtime will cause problems during decompression because it has literally "corrupted" the response stream!
 To fix the issue, you would need to do one of the following:
 1. Disable Visual Studio Browser Link and Hot Reload (and anything else that dynamically modifies the response stream).
+(I will show you how to do this below.)
 2. Not use static HTML files.
+You can map an endpoint and return raw HTML instead as I show in the book.
-3. Switch back to the non-compressed static file system by replacing `MapStaticAssets` with `UseStaticFiles`.
+3. Switch back to the non-compressed static file process by replacing `MapStaticAssets` with `UseStaticFiles`.

+## Issue 2: Simulating a "Production" environment cannot find the correct compressed files

 A second issue is related to setting the environment to `Production` instead of `Development`.
 If the reader leaves the environment set to `Production`, then requests for the stylesheet will fail because the reader is still running the "development" project.
 To make sure the paths are matched properly, we need to manually tell the static asset system to use the current environment to find the correct files.